|Nutrition Facts (per serving)|

 Stuffed peppers are one of America's favorite comfort foods, and there are all kinds of ways to fix the dish.
 Instead of stuffing the peppers and baking them, why not make soup with the ingredients?
 Soup takes just minutes to prep, and you get all the flavor with less fuss and mess.
 If your family loves stuffed peppers, they will love this soup.

 This soup takes about 45 minutes total prep and simmering time.
-Serve it with freshly baked cornbread, crusty rolls or crackers.
+Use green bell peppers or any combination of green, red, and yellow peppers.
+Serve it with freshly baked cornbread, crusty rolls, or crackers.
 Adding a tossed salad would make it a nice, hearty dinnertime meal or serve it as a lunch soup with a half sandwich.

 It's also quite versatile.
 To sneak extra vegetables in for the kids, add some diced carrots and celery to the soup.
 Or make it with corn.
-For Paleo diets, the rice can be omitted; increase the ground beef and peppers or add other vegetables.
 Beans would be an excellent addition as well.
 Feel free to use all green bell peppers in the soup or use multicolored peppers for a more colorful soup.
+For Paleo diets, the rice can be omitted; increase the ground beef and peppers.

 The recipe makes about 2 quarts of soup and is easily doubled for a large family or crowd.